Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 "Bit’a old lore for ya, Brothers," he said, stepping back and dusting his paws off once it was finished.
 "Way back when, the Clan gave every fallen Brother a proper pyre.
 Din’t matter if a hunnerd of’em fell in one battle, din’t matter if it was a thousand.
 Din’t matter if there wasn’t enough left of him to scrape up and stick on top, he got a pyre."

 He chittered darkly.
 "Big Hotel wanted us t’forget," he said.
 "Figger they think it was some imperfection or somethin’.
-Kept us thinkin’ about...that."
+Kept us thinkin’ about... that."
 He looked up and gave the night sky his thoughtful attention.
 "Life, the universe.
 All the big shit.
 ‘Cuz when you get down to the dirt, why’s it all matter?
 Even stars die, in the long story.
 Shit, the whole *universe* is gonna die, in the longest.
-An’ if it’s all a big story, an’ if there ain’t nobody out there hearin’ the story an’ rememberin’ it then...why?
+An’ if it’s all a big story, an’ if there ain’t nobody out there hearin’ the story an’ rememberin’ it then... why?
 What’s it all for, huh?
 Why keep fightin’?"

 Fiin shifted uncomfortably.
 Such melancholy just wasn’t… it wasn’t *Daar.*